My blog posts likely contain affiliate links, including for the Amazon Associates program.

 There is one main road that winds its way through Rocky Mountain National Park: the Trail Ridge Road.
 This winding road connects the two main entrances of the park (Estes Park and Grand Lake) and makes its way through four of the five regions in Rocky Mountain National Park.

 It is important to note that sections of Trail Ridge Road are closed during the winter for safety reasons.
 During that time of year, you’ll need to make alterations to your one day at Rocky Mountain National Park itinerary.

 As for the parking situation, you should be able to find parking spots at all of your stops, unless you visit on the busiest days, such as the weekends in the summer and fall.
-There is also a National Park shuttle available to help manage crowds and traffic.
+If you are planning to visit Rocky Mountain National Park on a summer weekend, be sure to arrive early so you can take full advantage of the park instead of wasting time trying to find a parking spot.